thinker89/docs_hub/project_market_mood/docs/terms_of_service_en.md

 # Terms of Service

 ## 1. Purpose
 These Terms define the rights, obligations, and responsibilities of users when using this app.
+By installing, launching, or using this app, you are deemed to have agreed to these Terms / this Policy.

 ## 2. Service Description
 - The app visualizes financial market indicators (Fear &amp; Greed Index, VIX, yield spreads, etc.).